OliRafa/armarchy/full_install_guide.md

 It should show: `\EFI\BOOT\BOOTAA64.EFI`

+## Step 12: Configure ARM-Specific Packages (If Needed)

-# Configuring the `asahi-alarm` ARM mirror
+### Configuring the `asahi-alarm` ARM mirror

-> Before we can install Omarchy, we need to setup the asahi-alarm mirror, since a few package some from there on install.
+> Before we can install Omarchy, we need to setup the asahi-alarm mirror, since a few packages come from there on install.

 ⚠️⚠️⚠️ ONLY DO THIS ON M-SERIES (m1/m2) MACS RUNNING `asahi-alarm` ⚠️⚠️⚠️

-## Setup the asahi-alarm mirror
+#### Setup the asahi-alarm mirror

 Edit the `/etc/pacman.conf` file and add the \[asahi-alarm\] entry before any others.